minhalAftab/CountryInfo.io/README.md

 ## How To Setup:

 **1. Clone Repository:**
 - Clone the folder onto your desktop or preferred directory.

 **2. Access Terminal or PowerShell:**
 - Open your terminal and navigate to the cloned folder.

 **3. Change Directory to Frontend:**
-- Execute the command in the terminal to navigate to the Frontend directory.
+- Execute the command in the terminal to navigate to the frontend directory.

-        cd ./frontend
+        cd ./frontend/

 **4. Install Dependencies:**
 - Run Command to install necessary dependencies.